In mathematics, Fibonacci Numbers are the numbers from the following sequence:

 Raising interest to Fibonacci numbers today is connected to its use on stock market figures.
 Fibonacci numbers are commonly used in Technical Analysis with or without a knowledge of Elliot wave analysis to determine potential support, resistance, and price objectives.
 38.2% retracements usually imply that the prior trend will continue, 61.8% retracements imply a new trend is establishing itself.
 A 50% retracement implies indecision.
 38.2% retracements are considered natural retracements in a healthy trend.

-If we go way back in time, we'll find that all numbers are associated with Arabic, Egyptian alphabet,and of course, symbols that represent planets.
-Originally, planetary system used the symbols of nine planets and all our numbers derived from it.
-First representation of idea of universal (astronomic) order has been illustrated by Tree Of Life.
+If we go way back in time, we'll find that all numbers are associated with Arabic, Egyptian alphabet, and of course, symbols that represent planets.
+Originally, the planetary system used the symbols of nine planets and all our numbers derived from it.
+The first representation of the idea of universal (astronomic) order has been illustrated by Tree Of Life.